 Indoor Clean Air Act – January 1, 2009:

 All restaurants, bars, bingo halls and bowling centers are smoke free.
 Smoking is also prohibited within 10 feet of entrances, exits, windows that open and ventilation intakes of workplaces or public places.
 If you would like to file a complaint of a violation, please click here.

 To learn more about the specifics of the law, click here.

 Landlords are required, as part of the rental housing agreement, to disclose their smoking policy.
 The disclosure must identify whether smoking is prohibited on the premises, allowed on the entire premises, or allowed in limited areas on the premises.

 Click here for more information.

 Compiled by the Oregon Tobacco Prevention and Education Program from information provided by county health programs.
-Please call email firstname.lastname@example.org with any updates, corrections or questions.
+Please call email firstname.lastname@example.org/resources with any updates, corrections or questions.